Frank Annunzio

+Early life and education

 Annunzio, an Italian-American, was born in Chicago, where he remained for his entire childhood and much of his adult life.
 He attended Crane Technical High School and DePaul University.

+Career

-He then had careers as a high school teacher and labor leader of the United Steelworkers of America.
+Annunzio had careers as a high school teacher and labor leader of the United Steelworkers of America.
 Under governor Adlai Stevenson II, he served as the state's Secretary of Labor from 1949 to 1952.

 In 1964, Annunzio was elected to the United States House of Representatives from a district in Chicago as a member of the United States Democratic Party.
 He was re-elected 13 times and served from 1965 to 1993, deciding not to run for reelection in 1992.
 He was chairman of several committees including the House Administration Committee during his later terms in congress, and was particularly notable for serving on a subcommittee for consumer affairs.
-In 1989 he urged people to burn credit cards in order to drive down interest rates and stop themselves from going into debt.
+In 1989, he urged people to burn credit cards in order to drive down interest rates and stop themselves from going into debt.

+Personal life

-Annunzio died in Chicago from complications arising from Parkinson's disease and was interred in the Queen of Heaven Cemetery.
+Annunzio died in 2001 in Chicago from complications arising from Parkinson's disease and was interred in the Queen of Heaven Cemetery.